timkulp/ItsNotMagic/Psionics.md

 *Area of Effect* 1d20 feet radius (if uncontrolled) or 1d20 feet cone (if controlled)

-*Effect* Pyrokinesis is an explosion of fire that bursts from the player’s mid-section causing 1d8 fire damage to 1d20 feet radius around the player.
-This effect can be quite an inconvenience to other character close to the character.
-If the Wild Talent is controlled, then it manifests as a cone of fire bursting from the character’s forehead for 1d20 feet.
+*Effect* Pyrokinesis is an explosion of fire that bursts from the player’s hands causing 1d8 fire damage to anything in the area of effect.
+This effect can be quite an inconvenience to other characters close to the character.
+If the Wild Talent is controlled, then it manifests as a cone of fire bursting from the character’s hands for 1d20 feet.

 #### Parallel Effect